Linear Discriminant Analysis with High-dimensional Mixed Variables: Semiparametric Location Model: Estimation

 \section{Semiparametric Location Model: Estimation}

 In our semiparametric location classifier in \eqref{BayesR2}, $\eta(\u)$ is a linear function of $\u$ and $\beta(\u)$ is a function of the location $\u$.
 In this section we will first look at the classification problem from the perspective of minimizing the expected misclassification rate, from which it is found that although $\beta(\u)$ and $\eta(\u)$ both appear in the Bayes rule \eqref{BayesR2}, they can be independently estimated.
-We will then discuss how to estimate $\beta(\u)$, while the problem of estimating $\eta(\u)$ has been discussed in the Introduction.
+We then focus on discussing the estimation of $\beta(\u)$, as the problem of estimating $\eta(\u)$ has been discussed in the Introduction.